Top Tips for Small Businesses Regarding Health Insurance

 2. Small Group Health Insurance Plans

-Small group insurance can be a popular option for small businesses with 50 or less employees.
+Small group insurance can be a popular option for small businesses with 50 or fewer employees.
 As a small business owner, you would be responsible for purchasing a health plan, and then offer it to your employees.
 There are many things to keep in mind when purchasing a plan such as whether or not you want a PPO (Preferred Provider Organization), HMO (Health Maintenance Organization), or POS (point-of-service plan/ hybrid).
 In addition, health insurance premium costs are usually split between yourself and your employee.
 Some of the pros and cons associated with small group insurance include:

 - Easy to find and compare different plans and insurance companies